mathjax/MathJax/mathjax/docs/html/_sources/output.txt

 Internet Explorer 8 has at least eight different rendering modes in which can operate, and that are triggered by the `DOCTYPE` of the document being viewed.
-It's "quirks" mode is its fasted mode, and its "IE8 standards" mode is its slowest.
+Its "quirks" mode is its fastest mode, and its "IE8 standards" mode is its slowest.
 This is the mode triggered by strict HTML document types, and since most modern content management systems now include a `DOCTYPE` that activates "standards" mode, IE8 will operate in its slowest manner.
-This is particularly apparent when MathJax is used, since IE8 in standards mode runs 20 to 30 times slower than its does in its IE7 emulation mode, and 60 times slower than in quirks mode.
+This is particularly apparent when MathJax is used, since IE8 in standards mode runs 20 to 30 times slower than it does in its IE7 emulation mode, and 60 times slower than in quirks mode.

 Most users find this speed reduction unacceptable when there is much